A once common feature of buying a term life policy was being able to offer what’s called a spousal rider.

 Both you and your spouse should sit down and discuss all of the debts that both of you would leave behind if either were to pass away.
 Add up your mortgage, car payments, credit card bills, student loans, etc. and the total of your debt is a great starting point to make sure you have enough life insurance.

 The other factor that you both should consider is how many people rely on your incomes and how much income would be lost if one of you were to pass away.
 Do both of you work?
 Would one spouse be able to live off of just a single income?
 Do you have children that need your income?
 All of these factors are going to impact the amount of life insurance you need.

 Every year there are spouses suffering through the grief of losing their spouse, and they find themselves dealing with massive bills that they don’t have the money to pay the bills.
 Don’t let your spouse become one of these stories.
 Life insurance gives them the funds they need to get through the difficult time without adding financial struggles.

 If you want to get the lowest life insurance rates for the best coverage, you could spend hours on the phone or researching different companies looking for the perfect policy.
-We can save you hours of frustrating on the phone answering the same questions.
+We can save you hours of frustration on the phone answering the same questions.
 Fill out the quote form on the side and the lowest rates from the highest-rated companies will come to you.